UH System Policies and Procedures

 Executive Policy Chapter 2, Administration

-Responsible Office: Office of the Vice President for Information Technology/Chief Information Officer
+Responsible Offices: Office of the Vice President for Academic Planning and Policy and Office of the Vice President for Information Technology & Chief Information Officer

 Governing Board of Regents Policy: RP 2.202, Duties of the President

 The objective of this executive policy is to organize UH Institutional Data into data classification categories based on different levels of security risk and penalties that may result from the inadvertent exposure and inappropriate disclosure of those data.

 A. “Institutional Data” – Data elements/data records which are created, received, maintained and/or transmitted by the University of Hawai‘i in the course of meeting its administrative and academic requirements.

 B. ”Personally Identifiable Information” (”PII”) – Data or information, or a combination of data or information that when considered together, would identify an individual.
 The level of security risk when managing PII varies from none to very high, depending on the data elements involved.

 C. ”Physically Secured” – The storage of electronic media or paper containing Institutional Data in a non-public, controlled area such as an area accessible only to a trusted, known group of individuals or in a locked room or file cabinet when there is no authorized individual present.
 Classrooms and lab areas are considered public locations.

 D. ”Protected Data” – Institutional Data that are subject to security and privacy considerations that range from moderate to very high.
 In other words, all Institutional Data that are not considered public.
 Within the UH Institutional Data Classification Categories, protected data encompasses those that fall under the “restricted,” “sensitive,” and “regulated” categories.
 See section III-B for category descriptions.